Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/looping.md

 ;; 6
 ```

 Sometimes, not all items in a collection need to be processed.
-At any time, `reduced` can be used to result a final result.
+At any time, `reduced` can be used to return a final result.
 Remaining items will never be processed.
 This variant stops summing numbers when it encounters `:stop`:

 ```clojure